hiHarish/Blog-Management-System/README.md

 Steps to Contribute:
 Fork the repository.
-Create a new branch (git checkout -b feature/YourFeature).
+Create a new branch.
-Make your changes and commit them (git commit -m 'Add some feature').
+Make your changes and commit them.
-Push to the branch (git push origin feature/YourFeature).
+Push to the branch.
 Open a pull request.